odoo/documentation/content/developer/howtos/rdtraining/01_architecture.rst

 .. note::
   Since version 15.0, Odoo is actively transitioning to using its own in-house developed `OWL framework <https://odoo.github.io/owl/>`_ as part of its presentation tier.
-The legacy JavaScript framework is still supported but will be depreciated over time.
+The legacy JavaScript framework is still supported but will be deprecated over time.
 This will be discussed further in advanced topics.

 Odoo modules